Selective decay for the rotating shallow-water equations with a structure-preserving discretization: Discrete selective decay

 The discrete flat operator on $ \mathcal{R} $ is defined by the two conditions

 where the cells $i, j, k$ have a common node, whose dual cell is $\zeta$, where $K^\zeta_j=\frac{|\zeta\cap T_j|}{|\zeta|}$ and

 is the discrete vorticity at cell $\zeta$.
 The definition of $A_{ij}^\flat$ represents the flux $2\Omega_{ii} A_{ij}$ multiplied by the Hodge star.
-The definition for non-adjacent cells uses that the exterior derivative $\mathbf{d} A^\flat$ flat is a fraction of the vorticity at the dual node.
+The definition for non-adjacent cells uses that the exterior derivative $(\mathbf{d} A^\flat)_{ijk}$ is a fraction of the vorticity at the dual node.
+For details about the derivation of the discrete flat operator and the resulting weights, we refer the reader to Ref. \cite{pavlov2011structure}.

+\begin{remark} As shown in Ref. \cite{baue17a}, standard assumptions on the mesh are needed to show that the approximations $A\in \mathcal{R}$ converge to continuous vector fields. \textcolor{black}{In particular, we assume that the mesh belongs to a shape-regular, quasi-uniform family of triangulations of $M$.} \end{remark}

 In the next section, we will use this discrete setup to state the discrete variational principle and compute the numerical scheme.